-Figure 3.
-Front panel LED and button icons
+Figure 5.
+Front panel LEDs and buttons

-The front panel has status LEDs that you can use to monitor and verify various conditions.
+The front panel has five status LEDs that you can use to monitor and verify various conditions.
 There are also two buttons on the right (or at the bottom if the router is in its stand).
 The LEDs are described in the following table.